mysteryt0ur/di-workshop-01-intro-to-p5/README.md

 ```

 **What do these numbers do?
 What happens when you change them?**
+it changes the colour of the drawing
 **What does fill mean?
 What happens if you change it to stroke?**
+fill means to fill in the entire shape whereas stroke only colours the outline
 **What happens if you remove (or comment out) this line?
 What about if you
 include both fill and stroke on seperate lines?**
+if you delete the line there is no colour. if you include the fill and stroke it includes both of them
 Now look at this line:

 ```js